Donate to the Staff & Faculty Emergency Fund

 - You must be in good standing with the university.

-- The value of the grant will range according to the needs of the individual, but typically does not exceed $500.
+- The value of the grant will range according to the needs of the individual.
 Awards are dependent upon available funds.

 What expenses can be covered through the emergency fund?